Zhouyiy/17645GroupProjectTeamA/movieRecommend/model/rate-prediction/report_alternative_scenario.md

 | Linear Regression (Lasso) | Tie       | √                         | √          | √                |
 | Random Forest             | Tie        |                           |            |                  |

 The table above summarizes the comparisons we have done so far.
 In our alternative scenario, lower training cost, lower inference time, and smaller size have higher priority.
-And the accuracy of the two model are almost the same in this case.
+And the accuracy of the two models are almost the same in this case.

-In summary, we recommend using linear regression in our alternative scenario.
+For this reason we recommend using linear regression in the setting we have described: for processing at the user device level, for quick local predictions without any invasive data collection.